privateblue/asyncpools/README.md

 }
 ```
-Jobs are executed asynchronously, as Slickpools always return Future's, and are executed in parallel, as they are passed to a pool of workers through a round-robin router.
-Thus you can basically contain blocking i/o in a separate thread pool, hide the synchronous nature of JDBC behind it, and continue coding in a reactive way in the rest of your application.
+Jobs are executed asynchronously, as Slickpools always return ```Future```'s, and are executed in parallel, as they are passed to a pool of workers through a round-robin router.
+Thus you can basically contain blocking I/O in a separate thread pool, hide the synchronous nature of JDBC behind it, and continue coding in a reactive way in the rest of your application.

-You can set a job timeout for every Pool.execute call by having an implicit value of type akka.util.Timeout in scope, or fall back to a default timeout configured per pool.
+You can set a job timeout for every ```Pool.execute``` call by having an implicit value of type ```akka.util.Timeout``` in scope, or fall back to a default timeout configured per pool.

 Slickpools requires Akka 2.2.1, Slick 1.0.1, Typesafe Config 1.0.0, H2 1.3.167 (for its unit tests) and Specs 2.2.1.